-Australians are blessed with a wide variety of scholarships to study in Asia and Victorians, in particular, are spoilt with both the Victorian Government Hamer Scholarship and the Water Mangold Language Scholarship (WMLS) programs.
-Whereas the Hamer Scholarship is aimed more at young and mid-career professionals, the Walter Mangold offers undergraduate students an equally generous amount of funding to pursue language studies in Asia.
-Unlike the Hamer Scholarship, the WMLS can also be held in conjunction with university travel grants and other scholarships.
+Australians are blessed with a wide variety of scholarships to study in Asia and Victorians, in particular, are spoilt with both the Victorian Government Hamer Scholarship and the Mangold Study Abroad Scholarship programs.
+Whereas the Hamer Scholarship is aimed more at young and mid-career professionals, the Walter Mangold Trust Fund offers undergraduate students an equally generous amount of funding to pursue language studies in Asia.
+Unlike the Hamer Scholarship, the Mangold Study Abroad scholarship can also be held in conjunction with university travel grants and other scholarships.

-The other bonus of applying for a Walter Mangold scholarship is that not so many people know about it!
+The other bonus of applying for a Mangold Study Abroad scholarship is that not so many people know about it!

 About the Walter Mangold Language Scholarship